xying21/ckb_sdk/docs/introduction/overview.md

 ## Decentralization Roadmap

-- **Stage 1** (up to the mainnet release): The sequencer is the only validator.
+- **Stage 1**: The sequencer is the only validator.
 Godwoken supports to view rollups and find out whether there is any invalid commit in a rollup.

-- **Stage 2** (after the mainnet release): Godwoken will introduce permission-less validators.
+- **Stage 2**: Godwoken will introduce permission-less validators.
 Then, everyone can run a validator to view rollups.
 If the sequencer commits an invalid state, a challenge will be processed, and the sequencer will lose staked assets on layer1.
 If the sequencer stops working, everyone can run a block producer to process the withdrawal from the rollup.

   The target of stage 2 is to reach the same decentralization level as popular rollup projects such as Arbitrum.